JosephEoff/josepheoff.github.io/_posts/2022-11-26-pfaff-k-5-motor.md

 The hole on the rolled hem presser foot is about 0.5mm further to the right of the shank than the hole in the original foot.
 The needle kept missing the edge of the rolled hem - just barely.
 It would hit here and there, but not reliably.

 I thought I was doing something wrong, and tried to make the hem several times.
-I'm inexperienced, but not totally clumsy - at some point, I realized there was something wrong with the machine rather than the operator.
+I'm inexperienced but not totally clumsy - at some point, I realized there was something wrong with the machine rather than the operator.

 Once I figured out that the foot was off center, I looked and found that you can adjust the presser foot.